New Masters: Contemporary reviews

 In the US, New Masters also received reviews in the major music trade publications, but was largely ignored by other reviewers.
-The anonymous reviewer in Billboard magazine wrote that the album was full of "highly inventive material", singling out the "The Laughing Apple", "The First Cut Is the Deepest," and "Come on Baby (Shift That Log)" as highlights.
+The anonymous reviewer in Billboard magazine wrote that the album was full of "highly inventive material", singling out "The Laughing Apple", "The First Cut Is the Deepest," and "Come on Baby (Shift That Log)" as highlights.
 The reviewer also opinioned that the rest of the material was "topnotch", predicting a breakthrough for Stevens in the US.